Abactinal: Aboral (in an echinoderm such as a seastar)

 Clavus: The distal portion of the rhinophore in nudibranchs.
 It is often club-shaped and may resemble a gill.

 Cnidocyte (pl.
-Cnidocytes, cnidae): Specialized cell type in ectoderm of Cnidarians.
-Consists of basal nucleus and distal cnidocil and contains nematocyst internally; cell wall contains supporting rods.
-Typically concentrated on tentacles.
+Cnidocytes): Specialized cell type in ectoderm of Cnidarians.
+Consists of basal nucleus and often a distal cnidocil, and contains a cnida organelle internally.
+Typically concentrated on tentacles, on the mesenteries, and/or on the oral arms.

 Colloblast cell: A type of cell found in ctenophores.
 The cell produces sticky material which helps to snare prey.